6 Spinal Stenosis Symptoms You Shouldn't Ignore

 Balance dysfunction dramatically increases the risk of falls.
 For adults over 50, falls are a leading cause of fractures, head injuries, and hospitalization.
 If you or a loved one has developed an unsteady walk alongside neck stiffness or arm numbness, a spine evaluation should be a priority.

-5. Severe, Unrelenting Back or Neck Pain That Limits Daily Life
+5. Chronic Back or Neck Pain That Disrupts Your Day

 Mild to moderate back or neck pain is extremely common and often resolves with rest, stretching, or over-the-counter medication.
 The pain associated with advanced spinal stenosis, however, is qualitatively different.
 It tends to be: